gluethegiant/gtg-rack/README.md

 With CV inputs on almost everything, you can connect LFOs, master control knobs, envelop generators, and more.

 * Stereo, mono, or polyphonic input
-* Constant power pan control with CV input and attenuator
+* Constant power pan with CV input and attenuator
 * Pan CV input expects bi-directional source from -5.0 to 5.0
 * Three level controls, with CV inputs, to three stereo buses
-* Post fader option on two level controls (red becomes the master bus)
+* Post fader optional on two level controls (red becomes the master bus)
 * 2x or 4x preamp-style gain on inputs (selected from the context menu)
 * On button with CV input and pop filter